PNNL-Comp-Mass-Spec/Step-Field-CCS/README.md

 # Step Field CCS Automation Package
 This python package aims to find reliable features and compute the CCS values for chemical standards.
-It is assumed that prior to running this software, you have obtained features from Agilent's MP software and features for each of the seven fields is split into a separate file.
+It is assumed that prior to running this software you have:
+* preprocessed the raw data files and each of the seven fields is split into a separate file.
+* obtained the correspondent features from Agilent's MP software into a CEF file from eac field.

 ## How to install python packages for this app.
 ```bash